 - Consistent experience across infrastructures and data types.

 Some organizations have struggled to use containers to avoid adding complexity.
-OCS can solve that problem, providing persistent, container-native storage and data services that are simple to install and use.
+OpenShift Container Storage can solve that problem, providing persistent, container-native storage and data services that are simple to install and use.
 ESG believes that it is well worth checking out OpenShift Container Storage to see if it can add value to your organization.

 1. Source: ESG Research Report, Data Storage Trends in an Increasingly Hybrid Cloud World, March 2020.↩